UI Builder

 - Navigate to Page: switch to another page

-- Script Function: call a Python function
+- Script Function: call a Python function (dropdown shows all functions from enabled scripts)

 Button Modes